Swij/5pmod-firmware/README.md

 It is also possible add keybindings to run specific tasks, this is done by adding the task name to the `args` field in the keybinding.

 ### Debugging
+To built in debugger in VS Code can be used to debug code running on a microcontroller.
+The `launch.json` file contains the debugger configuration.

+This project only supports debugging using J-Link right now.

+To start debugging simply press `F5` or `Ctrl+Shift+D` and press enter.

+Add break points by pressing to the left of the line number on the row you want to break.

 ### Tips and tricks
 Install the [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) extension to get syntax highlighting and code completion in CMake files.